Does Coffee Make You Gain Weight? Real Facts And Benefits

 Image: Shutterstock

-Consuming caffeine in low doses may also help refresh your senses, reduce anxiety, and elevate mood (10).
+Other caffeine benefits include refreshing your senses, reducing anxiety, and elevating mood but only when consumed in low doses (12).
 The polyphenols present in coffee have antioxidant properties.
-These plant compounds may reduce inflammation and oxidative stressi XAn unbalanced ratio of antioxidants and free radicals in the body, which increases the risk of heart disease and cancer. — the two factors responsible for causing many ailments, including obesity (11), (12).
+These plant compounds may reduce inflammation and oxidative stressi An unbalanced ratio of antioxidants and free radicals in the body, which increases the risk of heart disease and cancer. — the two factors responsible for causing many ailments, including obesity (13), (14).

-Coffee intake is also associated with a reduced risk of gallstones in your body (17).
-Besides, studies suggest that caffeine may also reduce the incidence of Parkinson’s diseasei XA chronic disorder in which parts of the brain are damaged, affecting the nervous system and the body parts controlled by the nerves. in healthy individuals.
-It may also slow down the progression of motor symptoms in those already affected (18).
+Coffee intake is also associated with a reduced risk of gallstones in your body (19).
+Besides, studies suggest that caffeine may also reduce the incidence of Parkinson’s diseasei A chronic disorder in which parts of the brain are damaged, affecting the nervous system and the body parts controlled by the nerves. in healthy individuals.
+It may also slow down the progression of motor symptoms in those already affected (20).
 Research also reveals that higher coffee intake may reduce the risk of all-cause mortality.
-Similarly, drinking coffee moderately (3 cups/day) may also decrease the risk of CVD mortality (19).
+Similarly, drinking coffee moderately (3 cups/day) may also decrease the risk of CVD mortality (21).

 Note: Individual reactions to caffeine and how it affects weight can differ depending on factors, such as metabolism, diet, heredity, lifestyle, and overall health.